-From the first human settlements in the Danube Valley, to the ensuing Celts, Illyrians, Romans and Bavarians, and then the noble Babenburg and the Habsburg dynasties, Austria is a land that has been ruled by many.
+From the first human settlements in the Danube Valley, to the ensuing Celts, Illyrians, Romans and Bavarians, and then the noble Babenberg and the Habsburg dynasties, Austria is a land that has been ruled by many.

-The 640-year reign of the Habsburgs - creators of the Austro-Hungarian Empire - was ended by WWI; 20 years later, WWII saw Hitler invade and occupy Austria, persecuting the country's Jewish community.
+The Habsburgs’ 640-year reign was finally ended by WWI.
+Even before the conflict was officially over, various groups began to declare independence and in 1918, the emperor abdicated.
+WWII saw Hitler invade and occupy Austria, persecuting the country's Jewish community.
 Post Holocaust, Austria's Jewish community rebuilt itself, but to this day the Jewish population remains much smaller than before WWII.

 After Austria's liberation by the Allies in 1944, foundations were laid for the Second Republic, which was formally established in 1955.
 Upon becoming an independent nation, the Austrian parliament declared permanent neutrality and, soon after, joined the UN.
 In 1995, Austria entered into the European Union, and also signed the Schengen Agreement, before adopting the Euro in 1999.

 • Vienna is home to the oldest zoo in the world, the Tiergarten Schönbrunn, which began as a royal menagerie for Holy Roman Emperor Francis I in 1752.

 • Because of its permanent neutrality, Austria is not a member of NATO.